pjpei/hdzero_vtx/README.md

+## SDCC version of the HDZero VTX Firmware, stripped down to remove camera OSD controls

+This compiles with SDCC, go to the src subfolder and type "make".
+Unsure if it works, will test later.

 ## HDZero VTX Firmware

 Firmware runs on a build-in C51 MCU of DM5680 which is the Baseband chip of VTX.